mjdominus/util/README.md

 arguments, it is a filter, replacing an epoch time at the beginning of any input line to the corresponding local time.

+`indir` runs a command in some other directory.
+It saves you from having to chrid there manually and then chdir back, and may save a conceptual step.

 `menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a selection of items, and prints the selected items on stdout when the